TheIanAquino/repo-copy/content/index.md

 The short answer is I made this website originally to write about whatever I want.
 The long answer is that I've a bunch of interests, much to my chagrin: design, 3D, business, writing, plus a shit-ton more... and I need a channel through which I can yap about those. ^c43217

 I can do all these on a social media account, sure.
 But the thing is [[I'm quitting social media|I don't like social media that much]], so I chose a blog.
-Some may call this project as a [[digital garden]], but I think of it more as a public journal:
+Some may call this project a [[digital garden]], but I think of it more as a public journal:

 >...a dedicated online space for my thoughts to live in.